Amritha-07/Survey/README.md

 You will see the home page of the web chatbot with an option to enter a phone name and a phone category.
 You can type any valid input (such as "phone" or "electronics") and click on Search.

-The web application will show you the phones that match your input and allow you to select one of them.
-You can click on any phone that you want to review and rate.

-The web application will ask you to write a short review of the phone and then start the survey by asking you questions based on your review.
-You can answer the questions by typing your responses or choosing from the options provided.

-The web application will store your responses and show you a summary of your survey results at the end.

 ## References

 This project dataset was from the following sources: